-- All employees get eight statutory holidays per year, paid by the employer.
+- All employees are entitled to eight statutory holidays per year, paid by the employer.

-- The parents of a newborn or adopted child are entitled to 18 weeks of maternity leave (or five weeks of paternity leave) AND to 52 weeks of parental leave, without pay.
+- The parents of a newborn or adopted child are entitled to 18 weeks of maternity leave or 5 weeks of paternity leave and to 65 weeks of parental leave, without pay.

 - Termination of employment for 10 or more employees over two months is considered a mass layoff and is subject to specific rules.

 - Employers must take reasonable steps to prevent psychological harassment and must adopt and make available to their employees a psychological harassment and complaint policy that includes a section on unwelcome conduct of a sexual nature.

 You are not required to offer fringe benefits, such as group insurance and retirement plan contributions, but doing so could make it easier for you to attract and retain talent.
 Depending on the total number of employees on your payroll, you might be required to set up a Voluntary Retirement Savings Plan, or VRSP.